snotskie/ttrpg/md/index.md

 All characters have one of **thirteen Lifestyles** and one of **three Value Systems**.
 Descriptions for each of these can be found on the following pages.

-Note, some Lifestyles are upgrade options you will not have access to when the game begins.
+Note, some Lifestyles are **upgrade options** you will not have access to when the game begins.
 As you preview these upgraded Lifestyles, you may want to consult the Playing the Game chapter to learn more about the rules they interact with.
 This is because all upgraded Lifestyles **overcharge** one or two of your Stats.
-Whenever you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, receive $+dcX$ in aid, where $X$ is the same sized die used in the Spark roll.
+Whenever you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, receive $+X$ in aid, where $X$ is the same sized die used in the Spark roll.

 ### Character Creation: Step Two!
 <!-- _class: creation -->